Bangladesh Nationalist Party: Early years (1979–1982)

 The BNP formed its first government after the 1979 Bangladesh general election.
 The first session of the parliament was on 2 April 1979.
 It elected Shah Azizur Rahman as prime minister and leader of the parliament.
 Mirza Ghulam Hafiz was elected as the speaker of the parliament.
 Asaduzzaman Khan from the Awami League became the leader of the opposition.

-On 30 May 1981, the founder of the party President Ziaur Rahman was assassinated in the Chittagong Circuit House by a small group of military officials.
-After the assassination of Ziaur Rahman, large crowds started protesting in major cities including Dhaka and Chittagong.
+On 30 May 1981, the founder of the party, President Ziaur Rahman, was assassinated in the Chittagong Circuit House by a small group of military officials.
+After the assassination of Ziaur Rahman, large crowds started protesting in major cities, including Dhaka and Chittagong.
 The funeral of Ziaur Rahman became a huge event with the participation of millions of people in Dhaka.

+Abdus Sattar served as the country's eighth president and as the BNP's second chairperson.

 In the 1981 Bangladeshi presidential election, Abdus Sattar was elected.
 He formed the National Security Council to involve the Bangladesh Armed Forces.
 Meanwhile, Vice President Mirza Nurul Huda resigned from his post in March 1982.

 Struggle for democracy (1982–1990)

-1983 coup d'état

 Army Chief Hussain Muhammad Ershad thwarted the elected government of Justice Sattar on 24 March 1982 and replaced him with Justice A. F. M. Ahsanuddin Chowdhury.
 The BNP was thrown out of power.
 Many of its leaders were imprisoned, including former Minister S.A.
 Bari, Saifur Rahman, Habibullah Khan, Tanvir Ahmed Siddiqui, Atauddin Khan, Jamal Uddin Ahmed, K.M.
 Obaidur Rahman, Abul Hasnat, and Moudud Ahmed.
 233 BNP leaders were arrested from March to July 1982.

-Khaleda Zia is the current chairperson and leader of the party.